The newest digital trends in the media and entertainment industry

-- Optimise products and services to meet audiences’ preferences
+- Optimize products and services to meet audiences’ preferences

-Microsegmentation strategies are also critical in providing real-time personalised content at scale.
-Corralling data across different platforms, systems and applications can build a more complete understanding, but it may not be enough to compete in a new content age — even with the benefits of predictive modeling and AI.
-Organisations must identify their data blind spots to capture data proactively and intentionally across touchpoints.
+Microsegmentation strategies are also critical in providing real-time personalized content at scale.
+Corralling data across different platforms, systems, and applications can build a more complete understanding, but it may not be enough to compete in a new content age — even with the benefits of predictive modeling and AI.
+Organizations must identify their data blind spots to capture data proactively and intentionally across touchpoints.

 Innovation wins audiences in 2022

-For more insights and ideas, download the full report, 2022 Digital Trends: Media and Entertainment in Focus or see how media and entertainment businesses create excellent experiences.
+For more insights and ideas, download the full report, 2022 Digital Trends: Media and Entertainment in Focus.